 Quiet Wednesday before late week polar vortex

 HUNTINGTON, W.Va.
-(WSAZ) -The weather so far this week has been ideal for travelers with dry roads and fair skies within a tankful of gas of our region.
-And that trend should continue Wednesday as sunshiny skies usher in the winter season with the solstice at 4:47 in the afternoon.
-After that, the weather will go downhill as first wet then icy roads will confirm the notion that winter is here!
+(WSAZ) - The weather so far this week has been ideal for travelers with dry roads and fair skies within a tankful of gas of our region.
+And that trend should continue on Wednesday as sunshiny skies usher in the winter season with the solstice at 4:47 in the afternoon.
+After that, the weather will go downhill, as first wet, then icy roads will confirm the notion that winter is here!
 The timing of the arrival of the arctic air and wind-blown snow showers is centered around midnight Thursday into Friday morning.
 Given rain will precede the arctic front and be followed by arctic snow showers, an ice-up followed by an accumulation of snow will make for hazardous travel conditions for the first light of Friday.

 Thursday will trend cloudy with rain showers around and highs in the 40s into the night.
 Then the weather gods will conspire against us.
-Thursday night into Friday morning a drop in temperature on the order of 30 degrees in 6 hours will plunge the region into the deep freeze.
+From Thursday night into Friday morning, a drop in temperature on the order of 30 degrees in 6 hours will plunge the region into a deep freeze.

 While a fresh coating of snow is possible by early next week, the temperature will rise back to more bearable levels just after Christmas day (highs in the 30s).